Animal glue: Properties

 Hide glue regains its working properties after cooling if it is reheated.
 This property can be used when the glue's open time does not allow the joint to be glued normally.
 For example, a cello maker may not be able to glue and clamp a top to the instrument's ribs in the short one-minute open time available.
 Instead, the builder will lay a bead of glue along the ribs, and allow it to cool.
 The top is then clamped to the ribs.
 Moving a few inches at a time, the maker inserts a heated palette knife into the joint, heating the glue.
 When the glue is liquefied, the palette knife is removed, and the glue cools, creating a bond.
 A similar process can be used to glue veneers to a substrate.
 The veneer and/or the substrate is coated with hot hide glue.
 Once the glue is cold, the veneer is positioned on the substrate.
 A hot object such as a clothes iron is applied to the veneer, liquefying the underlying glue.
 When the iron is removed, the glue cools, bonding the veneer to the substrate.

 Hide glue joints do not creep under loads.
 PVA glues create plastic joints, which will creep over time if heavy loads are applied to them.

 Hide glue is supplied in many different gram strengths, each suited to specific applications.
 Instrument and cabinet builders will use a range from 120 to 200 gram strength.
 Some hide glues are sold without the gram strength specified.
 Experienced users avoid this glue as the glue may be too weak or strong for the expected application.

 Rabbit-skin glue

 Rabbit-skin glue is more flexible when dry than typical hide glues.
 It is used in the sizing or priming of oil painters' canvases.
 It also is used in bookbinding and as the adhesive component of some recipes for gesso and compo.

 Fish glue

 Fish glue is made from the bones or tissues of fish.
 Isinglass is made specifically from the swim bladders, and is collagen-based.
 Fish glues were used in Ancient Egypt and Classical Antiquity in the Mediterranean; they continued to be used in Europe in Late Antiquity and the Medieval period, and are still used in niche applications today.
 It is brittle when dried, so it has sometimes been mixed with plasticizers such as molasses and honey.
-It was used in art, woodworking, lutherie, and for gluing paper and bone.
+It was used in art, book binding woodworking, lutherie, and for gluing paper and bone.